 So that world domination thing hasn’t quite happened yet, but on the road to conquering the planet, J Station X hopes to bring you the latest news, previews and reviews of all of the games worth spending your money on and, the games that are also diverse.

-For every 300 games featuring muscled, shaven-headed men there are just a handful featuring prominent female characters, and even fewer with those women as the lead.
-The statistics only get worse for video game characters of colour or characters that identify as queer.
+For every 300 games featuring muscled, shaven-headed men there are just a handful featuring prominent female characters, and even fewer with those women as the playable lead.
+The statistics only get worse for video game characters of colour or characters that identify as LGBTQ.

 With J Station X, we hope to put those games in the limelight and put them at the forefront of discussion.
 When other sites are squabbling over framerates and screenshot quality, we hope to add some intelligent discussion on topics such as: gender, intersectionality and the role of sexuality in games (plus much more!), all whilst continuing to bring you those HD videos and gameplay images that you (whether you’re male, female, gay, straight or other identified!) are used to.